 To this day, most of the Antakarana people still follow the demands of their ancestors and claim allegiance to Islam.
-However, it’s an allegiance primarily in name (which is also true of much of the colonialist-founded Christian churches in Madagascar).
+However, it’s an allegiance primarily in name (which is also true of many of the colonialist-founded Christian churches in Madagascar).
 There are almost as few Islamic mosques throughout Antakarana areas as there are Christian churches.
-Most Antakarana people simply say they’re Muslim while still worshiping their ancestors and practicing rituals and sacrifices to a plethora of animistic gods and spirits.
+Most Antakarana people simply say they’re Muslim while still worshiping their ancestors and practicing spirit possession rituals and sacrifices to their ancestors and other animistic spirits.

 Antakarana people are typically very proud of their cultural and historical heritage and ethnic identity, and they often distrust input from outsiders.
-In particular, they maintain an animosity towards the Merina because of the past conflict.
+In particular, they maintain an animosity towards the Merina because of the past conflict and because of modern differences in language and culture.
 Because most of the churches in Madagascar are run by the Merina and in the official Malagasy dialect (the Merina one), that may be why the Antakarana people have been so resistant to Christianity in their area in the past.

-Here’s an introduction to the Antakarana people and an overview of the work our team is doing to reach them with the good news of Jesus.
+Here’s an introduction to the Antakarana people and an overview of the work our ministry team did among them from 2013-2016.

-Here is a nice short introduction to the Antakarana of Nosy Mitsio and to our team.
+Here is a nice short introduction to the Antakarana of Nosy Mitsio and to our former ministry team.

-This is a short introduction to the country of Madagascar, to our past work in the rural villages of the east with YWAM Tamatave, and an introduction to our current work to the Antakarana tribe, with a little footage from Nosy Mitsio.
+This is a short introduction to the country of Madagascar, to our past work in the rural villages of the east with YWAM Tamatave, and an introduction to the start of our work with the Antakarana tribe, with a little footage from Nosy Mitsio.